KristenPire/Blowfish-Cipher-Cpp11/README.md

-C++11 Blowfish-Cipher class easy to use and understand your project!
+C++11 Blowfish-Cipher class easy to use.

 ## Usage